 The state sex trafficking law, which includes the crime of benefitting from child sex trafficking, is punishable by up to life imprisonment and a \$10,000 fine.
 A facilitator who engages in two or more violations of this law within a 30 day period may be convicted of "continuous trafficking of persons."
-Promoting a sexual hable by up to 10 years impri
+Promoting a sexual performance by a child is a punishable by up to 10 years imprisonment and a \$10,000 fine (or up to 20 years imprisonment and a \$10,000 fine when the victim is under 14).
+Financial penalties may include fines, asset forfeiture, and restitution.
+No laws in Texas specifically address sex tourism.